ohmybash/oh-my-bash/CONTRIBUTING.md

-- If you try to solve a [problem](#you-have-a-problem) and a solution to the problem is already reported, try it out and +1 the pull request if the solution works ok.
+- If you try to solve a [problem](#you-have-a-problem) and a solution to the problem is already reported, try it out and +1 the pull request if the solution works OK.
 On the other hand, if you think your solution is better, post it with a reference to the other one so we can have both solutions to compare.
 - If you find an existing PR that is related, try it out and work with the